thes4s67/TDAmeritradeAPI/README.md

 - Launch the webapp and navigate to Authenticate page.
 Sign in /w your TD account
 - The access token is saved in the DB for future use

-TODO:
-- Streamer currently only logins
-- Most TD endpoints are functional but needs some work.